TheSkyentist/GELATO/README.md

 To install the dependancies, I recommend installing conda (through [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).

-The environment can be installed from the provided "environment.yml" file.
+A conda environment with nearly all the dependencies can be installed via the provided "environment.yml" file.
+If you do not wish to use conda, you can find the required version of python packages enumerated in the "environment.yml" file.

 ```bash
 cd /path/to/GELATO/directory